 Make up classes will only be offered if there is availability on the other days.
 Figure 8 Skating Club is not required to offer make up classes but will do our best to accommodate where we can.
 Please email the Skating Director at firstname.lastname@example.org to arrange a make up session.

 Drop in classes are only available to STARSkate participants.
-Fees are $20 for non-members or $15 for members.
+Fees are $25 for non-members or $17 for members, except for the open ice session on Thursdays from 2:45 – 3:45 pm, which is $10 per session for both members and non-members.
 Skaters may do up to a maximum of 12 drop ins per season.
-All skaters (members and non-members) must get permission from the Skating Director (firstname.lastname@example.org) BEFORE they come to drop in.
+All skaters (members and non-members) must get permission from the Skating Director (email@example.com) BEFORE they come to drop in, and must also purchase drop in tickets in advance.
 All skaters and guest coaches must be current and valid registered members of Skate Canada and provide proof of such before doing a drop in.

 Any person misbehaving while on the ice will be asked to leave the ice for that session.
 If further behavior problems occur, the skater may be asked to withdraw from the class and a partial refund of programs fees will be at the discretion of the Figure 8 Skating Club.
 Misconduct off the ice within the skating facilities, likewise will not be tolerated.